Learn More and ApplySecondary Education Social Science (BA)

 Student Teaching: 10 quarter hours required, grade of B- or better required

 Registration in student teaching requires completion of all requirements and procedures indicated in the college core section.
 EDU 95 indicates to the Illinois State Board of Education that all field experience hours are complete.
-All students also take SEC 387, Capstone Seminar with student teaching (listed in the Liberal Studies section).
+All students also take TCH 387, Capstone Seminar with student teaching (listed in the Liberal Studies section).

 Course Title Quarter Hours